You are here

 Linux Network Monitoring Tools

-For Linux sysadmins, having the ability to easily monitor network traffic is a vital task.
+For Linux monitoring, having the ability to easily monitor network traffic is a vital task.
 From measuring bandwidth usage to analyzing how an infrastructure is handling its workload, there are several metrics that do a great job of providing tangible insight when monitored in an efficient manner.
 Having a single monitoring solution to oversee your Linux environment offers several benefits, but it is equally important to take advantage of the network monitoring tools existing within Linux.
 With so many different Linux command line tools available, let’s look at the ones that are most effective in monitoring and generating information regarding network usage.

 Nload is a console application that allows users to utilize real-time monitoring of ingoing and outgoing network traffic.
 By sharing bandwidth usage in graph form, Nload makes it easy to view each lane of traffic while also providing additional info such as the total amount of transferred data and minimum/maximum network thresholds.
 There are other command line tools that are more apt for individual processes, but Nload is one of the more popular options for those who want to easily monitor total bandwidth usage.